-The Ram cichlids are usually found where there is cover in the form of submerged or aquatic vegetation is available.
+The German Blue Ram Cichlids are usually found where there is cover in the form of submerged or aquatic vegetation is available.

-There are numerous varieties of the Ram cichlids which are found and developed in Asia as a hobby for fish keeping.
+There are numerous types of Ram cichlids that are found and developed in Asia as a hobby for fish keeping.

 These include many different types of xanthistic forms which are known as the electric blue rams or the gold rams as well as the larger and high bodied, flattened balloon form varieties.

 Many of these varieties, however, suffer from issues like low levels of infertility, various health problems, and reduced brood care as compared to the species which are found in the wild.